 Sarah's Delight: hard to find information on this variety...
 Please let me know if you know anything about this one!

-Sri Gold: Produces heavy yields of medium-large, delicious sweet fruits with smooth, custardy light yellow flesh of succulent texture and low seed weight.
-Flavor is bright, tropical, caramel and delectable- not too strong or too mild.
+Sri Gold: This pawpaw produces heavy yields of medium large, delicious fruits with smooth, custardy light yellow flesh of succulent texture and low seed weight.
+Flavor is bright, tropical, caramel, and delectable- not too strong or too mild.
 Texture is delectable, soft, and gummy bear like.
-'Suquehanna' x 'Sunflower' pawpaw parentage is obvious.
-Light yellow flesh color, very heavy producer, disease resistant - no Phylosticta leaf spot observed on this stout, robust and vigorous tree.
-Fruits are spotless, firm, very attractive with clean, smooth, very light green, durable skin with some color break to bright yellow.
-Fruits average 1/4 LB- 1/2 LB or more - some get quite large approaching 1 lb!
-Ripens mid into late September, which is considered somewhat mid-late season.
+Susquehanna x Sunflower pawpaw parentage is obvious.
+Light yellow flesh color, very heavy producer, and disease resistant.

 Sunflower: Well established and very desirable variety, buttery, creamy, banana custard, vanilla, very juicy, can be bland to start but has a sweet finish.
 One of the few self pollinating varieties, good for small gardens with room for only one tree.
 Late ripening from Kansas.